siddhanthardik/medilycms/replit.md

 - Production-grade error handling with proper validation and sanitization.
 - Optimized database queries with joined specialty names for better performance.
 - Cache headers for API responses to improve load times.
+- AJAX pagination for efficient content loading without full page refresh.
+- Mobile-responsive filters with slide-out drawer for better UX.
+- Click-to-details functionality for program cards.
+- Solid color buttons with ripple effects and micro-interactions.
+- Skeleton loading with shimmer effect for better perceived performance.

 ## External Dependencies